harsha4824/Project-Milestone-01/docs/projectIntegrationManagement/projectManagementPlan.md

 ### 1.4.1 **Project Initiation**
  Project Initiation processes, documentation, and deliverables,for example the Project Charter is the main deliverable of Project Initiation and the Kickoff Meeting is the initial Project Team meeting.
 ### 1.4.2 **Project Planning**
- Project Initiation & Planning processes, documentation, and deliverables, for example the Project Charter is the main deliverable of Project Initiation and the Kickoff Meeting is the initial Project Team meeting
+ Project Initiation & Planning processes, documentation, and deliverables, for example the Project Charter is the main deliverable of Project Initiation and the Kickoff Meeting is the initial Project Team meeting.
 ### 1.4.3 **Project Execution**
  Project Execution processes, documentation, and deliverables,for example the Project Scheduler is the main deliverable of the Project
 Execution.